Did Neanderthals self-medicate long before pills?

 The findings paint a different image of Neanderthals, who have long been associated with a simple existence.

-However, Cooper cautioned, he could also have eaten the plants without knowing of their medicinal qualities.
+However, Cooper cautioned, this Neanderthal could also have eaten the plants without knowing of their medicinal qualities.

 Meat in Belgium

-Unlike the Neanderthals from Spain, their counterparts from Spy Cave, Belgium, were feasting on more than just vegetables.
+Unlike the Neanderthals from Spain, their counterparts from Spy Cave in Belgium were feasting on more than just vegetables.

-Their meals comprised of rhinoceros and European wild sheep, supplemented with wild mushrooms, according to Cooper.

 "We found that the Neanderthals from Spy Cave consumed woolly rhinoceros and European wild sheep, supplemented with wild mushrooms," Cooper said.

-"Those from El Sidrón Cave on the other hand showed no evidence for meat consumption... showing quite different lifestyles between the two groups."
+"Those from El Sidrón Cave on the other hand showed no evidence for meat consumption ... showing quite different lifestyles between the two groups."

-The samples used range from between 42,000 to 50,000 years old, making them the oldest dental plaque to be genetically analyzed, according to Cooper.
+The samples used range from between 42,000 to 50,000 years old, making them the oldest dental plaque to be analyzed genetically, according to Cooper.